Seal of Solomon: History

 Hexagrams feature prominently in Jewish esoteric literature from the early medieval period, and it has been hypothesized that the tradition of Solomon's Seal may possibly predate Islam and date to early Rabbinical esoteric tradition, or to early alchemy in Hellenistic Judaism in 3rd century Egypt.

-The seal appears profusely in the decoration of the 17th-century Catholic Sacromonte Abbey, in Granada, Spain, as a symbol of wisdom.
-The Seal of was also discovered in Palestine during the Ottoman period, when it was etched in stone above windows and doors and on Muslim tombs.
+The seal appears profusely in the decoration of the 17th-century catholic Sacromonte Abbey, in Granada, Spain, as a symbol of wisdom.
+The Seal of Solomon was also discovered in Palestine during the Ottoman period, when it was etched in stone above windows and doors and on Muslim tombs.
 A few examples were found in houses in Saris and on graves in Jaffa.

-An "Order of the Seal of Solomon" was established in 1874 in Ethiopia, where the ruling house claimed descent from Solomon.
+An "Order of Solomon's Seal" was established in 1874 in Ethiopia, where the ruling house claimed descent from Solomon.

 Other traditions

-In Islamic eschatology, some believe that the Beast of the Earth, which should appear near the Last Judgment day, will come bearing "the Seal of Solomon", and will use the latter to stamp the noses of the unbelievers.
+In Islamic eschatology, some believe that the Beast of the Earth, which should appear near the Last Judgment day, will come bearing "the Seal of Solomon", and will use the latter to stamp the noses of the unbelievers (kāfir).

 Use in vexillology

 In 1354, King of Bohemia Charles IV prescribed for the Jews of Prague a red flag with both David's shield and Solomon's seal, while the red flag with which the Jews met King Matthias of Hungary in the 15th century showed two pentagrams with two golden stars.

-The pentagram on the Flag of Morocco is meant to represent the seal, as well as the five pillars of Islam.
+The pentagram on the current flag of Morocco is meant to represent the Seal, as well as the five pillars of Islam.

-The hexagram or Star of David, which became a symbol of Judaism in the modern period and was placed on the flag of Israel in 1948, has its origins in 14th century depictions of the Seal of Solomon.
+The hexagram or Star of David, which became a symbol of Judaism in the modern period and was placed on the flag of Israel in 1948, has its origins in 14th-century depictions of the Seal of Solomon.

+The flag of Hayreddin Barbarossa had a Seal of Solomon between the blades of a zulfiqar.